 One size does not fit all

 We’ve all purchased that item, haven’t we?
 One size fits all.
-While this may be true in theory, at Maranatha we believe there are multiple ways students learn.
-We utilize distinct and diverse approaches, experiences, and learning opportunities to engage and champion each student’s potential and create change-making futures for every individual.
+While this may be true with certain things, at Maranatha we know education is not one of them.
+We believe there are multiple ways students learn.
+Our master-teachers utilize distinct and diverse approaches, experiences, and learning opportunities to engage and champion each student’s potential and create change-making futures for every individual.

 More than just the 3 R’s

-In our lower school S.T.E.A.M. program at Maranatha, there is no such thing as a small idea.
-As a matter of fact, our smallest learners can dream pretty big.
-PreK is encouraged to play with bees as they begin to learn coding basics using BeeBots.
-As students progress, they work with Bluetooth Legos and are tasked with more difficult robotics challenges.
-Engineering concepts are built upon when our 5th-grade students plan and build their Tiny House and collaboration and communication are needed when the 4th-grade students design install electrical circuitry in the houses.
+- Building houses and playing with legos - In our lower school STEAM program at Maranatha, there is no such thing as a small idea.
+As a matter of fact, we’ve learned our students can dream pretty big.
+Early on, students work with Bluetooth Lego Robots and are tasked with more difficult robotics challenges as they progress through the program.
+Engineering concepts are discovered when our 5th-grade students plan and build their Tiny Houses while collaborating and communicating with 4th-grade students who design and install electrical circuitry in the houses.
 It’s fun.
 It’s innovative.
 It’s learning at Maranatha.

-We instill a love for reading through a purposeful in-school and summer reading program.
+- Readers are leaders - We instill a love for reading through a purposeful in-school and summer reading program.
 Our fourth graders share their enthusiasm for reading with kindergarteners through the Book Buddies program.
-The fact that we hold the Scholastic Best in State record for the most minutes read multiple years in a row is proof positive that readers are leaders.
+The fact that we are recognized as Best in State for the most minutes read multiple years in a row is proof positive that readers are leaders.

-Writing is not just taught in Language Arts but throughout all classes.
+- Writers of the lost art - Writing is not just taught in Language Arts but throughout all classes.
 Your student may be writing instructions for a board game or designing research journals for science, just to name a few.
-When he or she has finished at Maranatha, your child will learn to write…and write well.
+When he or she has finished at Maranatha, your child will learn to write… and write well.
 Also, here cursive is not a lost art.
 Students learn handwriting on devices that allow them to see if they are doing it correctly and adjusting as necessary.
 Now that’s real-time learning.